Profound lessons today...

 23 And after we had gathered these things together, we went up again unto the house of Laban.

-25 And it came to pass that when Laban saw our property, and that it was exceedingly great, he did alust after it, insomuch that he thrust us out, and sent his servants to slay us, that he might obtain our property.
+25 And it came to pass that when Laban saw our property, and that it was exceedingly great, he did a after it, insomuch that he thrust us out, and sent his servants to slay us, that he might obtain our property.

 ***At this point I stopped again.
 I wanted to point out that Nephi was clearly listening to the spirit and was prompted to use that idea to get the plates, but it totally failed.
 How could God prompt us to do something that would not succeed?
 Did Nephi do something wrong?
 I have asked myself that question so many times.
 Did I miss read something?
 Did I not act correctly?
 The answer is very clear and it is an absolute NO in this case.
 Nephi did everything he was supposed to do, but the Lord had a different point for the prompting than the success of getting the plates.
 That was to come later.
 He needed to teach Nephi and his brothers some very important lessons.
 After this Laman and Lemuel beat Nephi nearly to death for loosing their property.
 An angel is sent to restrain them and to tell them that God would deliver the Laban and the plates into their hands.
 This is a pivotal experience for Nephi.
 He had some really hard things ahead that he had to do and he needed that angelic witness.
 The previous prompting set the stage for lessons he needed.